canonical/lp-to-jira/README.md

 usage: lp-to-jira-report [options] --sync project-id
 ```

-This will perform the same as lp-to-jira-report except that will also sync
-some fata from Launchpad back into your JIRA issues
+This will perform the same as `lp-to-jira-report` except that will also sync some data from Launchpad back into your JIRA issues.

-- Title Sync: If the Launchpad Item title changed, the JIRA issues summary will be updated
+- Title Sync: If the Launchpad Item title changed, the JIRA issues summary will be updated.
-- Rekease Status: If all the series impacted in Launchpad are Fix Release, the JIRA issue will automatically be moved to DONE
+- Release Status: If all the series impacted in Launchpad are Fix Released, the JIRA issue will automatically be moved to DONE.
-- It is possible to disable automation on the JIRA issue by creating a Label called DisableLPSync
+- It is possible to disable automation on the JIRA issue by creating a Label called DisableLPSync.